sammorley/text_officals/README.md

 # text_officials in Support of the Standing Rock Sioux Tribe

+For Android phone users only

-Follow these instructions to text your message of support for the Standing Rock Sioux Tribe directly to members of the North Dakota House and Senate.
+Follow these instructions to programmatically text your message of support for the Standing Rock Sioux Tribe directly to members of the North Dakota House and Senate.

 NO DAPL!!!